 In less than four hours, you’ll have covered significant ground and experienced the essence of Budapest.
 This efficient walking tour is perfect for time-constrained travelers seeking a fulfilling adventure.

 I prefer to explore on my own and typically do not use the service of a guide.
 For me, discovering the highlights of Budapest on my own was part of the fun.
 At the same time, I understand that many people prefer to be led around by a local guide.
-Below, I have linked three walking tours of Budapest that caught my eye.
+Below, I have linked a few tours of Budapest that caught my eye.

 I am an affiliate of Viator.
-If yo purchase a tour using one of my links, I will receive a small commission.
+If you purchase a tour using one of my links, I will receive a small commission.
 This commission is at no additional cost to you.

 The Capital One VentureOne Rewards Card is one of the few rewards cards that does not charge an annual fee.
 Cardholders can earn 1.25 points for every dollar spent while enjoying 0% APR for 15 months.